xiangyi-njust/FWS/README.md

 <li><b>Corpus_For_FWS_Recognition.csv</b>: Traning dataset for classification of Future Work Sentence, it contains 9,009 FWS and 55,887 Non-FWS respectively.
 <li><b>Corpus_For_FWS_TypeClassify.csv</b>: Traning dataset for Recognition of Future Work Sentence, it contains 9,009 records.

+<b>Each line of Corpus_For_FWS_Recognition includes: </b>
+<li>id: Paper ID in ACL Anthology.
+<li>year: Year of publication
+<li>text: Content of FWS or Non-FWS.
+<li>label: 1: FWS and 0: Non-FWS.
+<li>Chapter: Type of chapter headings.

+<b>Each line of Corpus_For_FWS_TypeClassify.csv includes: </b>
+<li>id: Paper ID in ACL Anthology.
+<li>lable: Six types of FWS including method, resources, evaluation, application, problem and other.
+<li>text: Content of FWS.

-<li>Additionaly, we release sample our test dataset, if you need the whole data, contact us please.
+Additionaly, we release sample our test dataset, if you need the whole data, contact us please.

 ## Quick start
 To reproduce our experiment result, you can follow these steps: